Yabk/halite-coevolution/README.md

 # Halite Coevolution

 This project is an attempt to use evolutionary algorithms and coevolution to learn an effective strategy for playing Halite.
+The problem of playing the game is decomposed into two strategies; strategy for controlling the ships and strategy for controlling the shipyards.
+With that decomposition the problem is transformed into multi-agent optimization problem on which we can apply cooperative coevolution.
 Strategies for controlling ships and shipyards are evolved in separate populations (hence coevolution).
 It uses different evolutionary algorithms (GA/ES) and models (NN/CGP/GP) for the evolution of both the strategies.

 ## Installation